Jill Nalder: HIV/AIDS activism

 Nalder became involved in HIV/AIDS activism while living in London in the 1980s at the height of the AIDS crisis.
 With other members of the West End theatre community, Nalder participated in fundraising campaigns, including cabaret shows and performances in Soho, to raise money to support AIDS awareness and research.
 Nalder also supported gay men suffering from AIDS and made numerous visits to AIDS patients in hospitals around London, including Middlesex Hospital, and Chelsea and Westminster Hospital's AIDS unit.

 In 2021, screenwriter and producer Russell T Davies based the character of Jill Baxter in his Channel 4 television miniseries It's A Sin, on Nalder's life at the time.
 Nalder and Davies first met at the age of 14 while performing in youth theatre in West Glamorgan in Wales and remained friends thereafter.
 She shared her life stories with Davies as he was developing his script.
-The Hampstead flat Nalder shared with three fellow students during the 1980s inspired the "Pink Palace" flat in the series.
-The character is played by Lydia West, whilst Nalder plays her mother Christine Baxter.
+The Hampstead flat that Nalder shared with three fellow students during the 1980s inspired the "Pink Palace" flat in the series.
+The character is played by Lydia West, while Nalder plays her mother Christine Baxter.

+Nalder wrote the book Love From the Pink Palace, published in 2022 and shortlisted for the 2023 RSL Christopher Bland Prize.